MassMutual Center - Springfield Thunderbirds

 Extras 3

-Fans of hockey history will want to check out the Springfield Hockey Hall of Fame display, where significant persons in the area’s hockey heritage are honored.
+The Springfield Hockey Hall of Fame is located on the arena concourse.
+Significant persons in the area’s hockey heritage are honored here.
 Among the familiar names you’ll find here are Eddie Shore and Willie O’Ree.

 If you can, be sure to check out the tiny team store in the northwest corner of the arena.
 Throwback merchandise from the Indians and Falcons can be found here, as well as the popular Simpsons crossover merchandise featuring the Thunderbirds’ alternate identity, the “Ice-O-Topes.”
-Time your trips well, as lines can last throughout the game here.
+Time your trips well, as lines can last throughout the game.

 Final Thoughts

 Springfield is an original AHL city, but it looked like their time in the league was done when the Falcons left town.
 That all changed when a new team and new ownership arrived, reinvigorating interest in minor league hockey in the city.
-The MassMutual Center may have a definite 70s vibe to its design, but the game day experience here is all new.
+The MassMutual Center may have a definite '70s vibe to its design, but the game day experience here is all new.

 Comments